This Keto Quiche Lorraine is a delicious and creamy pie with a flaky crust, filled with a savoury egg custard with gruyere cheese and bacon.

-Sadly, asking for a Keto Quiche Lorraine in Paris would likely get me kicked out of the restaurant.
-So I had to come up with a keto crust for this recipe by using a modified version from my Keto Butter Tarts recipe.
+My first time enjoying a quiche lorraine was in France and my jaw dropped after taking the first bite.
+I was so in love with this scrumptious pie.
+So I came up with a keto crust for this recipe by using a modified version from my Keto Butter Tarts recipe.

-This Keto Pie Crust can be used for many recipes that ask for a crust.
-The crust comes out so buttery and crisp every time I make it.
-It truly is the best keto pie crust I’ve ever had.
+This keto quiche crust can be used for many recipes that ask for a crust.
+The crust comes out super buttery and crisp every time I make it.
+It truly is the best keto pie crust I've ever had.
 No joke!

 I use it for meat pies, coconut cream pies and pumpkin pies.
-Seriously, you won’t be disappointed.
-Also, don’t try to make the crust look like it came out of a BON APPÉTIT magazine.
+No need to make the crust look like it came out of a BON APPÉTIT magazine.
 This is a rustic dish and the natural, aged and casual look is what makes this pie stand out from the crowd.

 If you know me, you know I love my cheese.
 I have my top 3 favourite cheeses below.
 All 3 can be used in this recipe but a white cheddar or swiss cheese can also work.
 However, I do think Gruyere is the best for this dish.